exogen/graphql-markdown/README.md

 Options:

-  --title <string>       Change the document title (default: 'Schema Types') --prologue <string>    Include custom Markdown at the beginning of the document --epilogue <string>    Include custom Markdown at the end of the document --require <module>     If importing the schema from a module, require the specified
+  --title <string>       Change the top heading title (default: 'Schema Types') --no-title             Do not print a default title --prologue <string>    Include custom Markdown after the title --epilogue <string>    Include custom Markdown after everything else --heading-level <num>  Heading level to begin at, useful if you are embedding the
-                         module first (useful for e.g. babel-register) --version              Print version and exit
+                         output in a document with other sections (default: 1) --update-file <file>   Markdown document to update (between comment markers) or create (if the file does not exist) --require <module>     If importing the schema from a module, require the specified module first (useful for e.g. babel-register) --version              Print version and exit